-Once the Headteacher is satisfied that, so far as is practicable, all the relevant facts have been established, a decision will be made, and parents will be informed of this decision in writing.
+Once the Headteacher (or their nominee) is satisfied that, so far as is practicable, all the relevant facts have been established, a decision will be made, and parents will be informed of this decision in writing.
 The Headteacher (or their nominee) will also give reasons for their decision.
-In most cases, the Headteacher will make their decision and provide the parents with reasons within fifteen (15) working days of the complaint being put in writing.
+In most cases, the Headteacher will make their decision and provide the parents with reasons within 15 working days of the complaint being put in writing.

-If the complaint is against the Headteacher, the Chair of Trustees will nominate someone to determine the complaint.
+If the complaint is against the Headteacher, the Chair of Trustees will nominate an appropriate person to handle the complaint.
 The Stage 2 process described above will then be followed.